EAlbee/BetaEmailValidation/README.md

 # BetaEmailValidation

 Using BetaEmailValidation

 SETUP

 clone project from https://github.com/MadJavaTeamBeta/BetaEmailValidation run the EmailValidationBeta.
 This will host the web service on a Jersey server at  http://localhost:9012/EmailValidation

-CONSUMPTION {emailtest} will be replaced with the String value of the request ie. beta@gmail.com
+CONSUMPTION {emailtest} will be replaced with the String value of the request i.e. "dbsullivan@madisoncollege.edu"

 for JSON    @Path("/json/{emailAddress}")

 for XML     @Path("/xml/{emailAddress}")

 An Example JSON result: